 We aim to make the procedure as comfortable as possible for you.
-Some people choose to have sedation (injected into a vein) while others prefer to have local anaesthetic throat spray.
-More information about sedation and throat spray can be found on page 10 of this booklet.
+Some people choose to have sedation (injected into a vein), while others prefer to have local anaesthetic throat spray.
+More information about sedation and throat spray can be found on page 9.